johnathanvman/F6/index.md

 						Entrys.push("I wade through the waters of the MAP, and feel refreshed.
 From out of the water, multiple angry TAGs emerge.
 They dive back down and start swimming toward me, ready for a fight!")
 						Entrys.push("I wade through the waters of the MAP, and feel refreshed.
 From out of the water, multiple angry TAGs emerge.
 One flings her tongue at me forcing me to dive underwater!
 When I come up for air, I don't see them anywhere, but I doubt they're far away...")
 					}
+				}else if(map[party.y][party.x].name == "Goblin Fort"){
+					Entrys.push("As I enter AMAP, a group of girls "+randomEntry("ClothingGroup"+map[party.y][party.x].units[0].Clothing)+choose([" scramble for their weapons, and rush towards me."," frantically reach for their weapons.
+One slams hers into a massive gong, and they all charge at the sound of it!"," sit around a campfire.
+When one points at me, they quickly reach for their weapons!"]))
 				}else{
-					Entrys.push("I travel to AMAP, and found a group of angry TAGs!
+					Entrys.push("I travel to AMAP, and find a group of angry TAGs!
 They look ready for a fight!")
 				}
 			}
 		}else{//HAVE FRIENDS
 			if(map[party.y][party.x].units.length == 1){//ONE THREAT
 				if(map[party.y][party.x].tag == "Cave" || map[party.y][party.x].tag == "Entrance"){
 					if(map[party.y][party.x].units[0].Tags[0] == "Batgirl"){
+						if(AnyUnit != null){
+							Entrys.push("We spelunk inside AMAP. "+choose(["A drop of drool falls down onto my face.","I hear someone sneeze above us.","A bit of dirt sprinkles down onto "+AnyUnit.Name+"'s head."])+" I look up and see AHOS hanging from above as she watches our group pass below.
+She drops from the ceiling and glides down, ready for a fight!")
+						}
 						Entrys.push("We spelunk inside AMAP.
 Above us, AHOS hangs from the ceiling and spots our group walking below.
 She drops and starts flying at us, ready for a fight!")
-						Entrys.push("We spelunk inside AMAP. "+choose(["A drop of drool falls down onto my face.","I hear someone sneeze above us.","A bit of dirt sprinkles down onto "+AnyUnit.Name+"'s head."])+" I look up and see AHOS hanging from above as she watches our group pass below.
-She drops from the ceiling and glides down, ready for a fight!")
 						Entrys.push("We spelunk inside AMAP.
 A drop of blood falls down onto my face.
 Trembling, I look up and see AHOS hanging from the ceiling."+choose([""," Her fangs are bright red from her last meal."," Her fangs are piercing the neck of a dead mousegirl, sucking out the last drops before tossing the body into the darkness!"])+" When she sees my group she smiles, revealing her bloody teeth.
 She's clearly ready for a fight!")
 					}else if(map[party.y][party.x].units[0].Tags[0] == "Slimegirl"){
 						Entrys.push("We spelunk inside AMAP.
 We stumble upon AHOS"+choose([" with drool running down her face.
 She must be hungry!"," drooling while she looks at us.
 She must be ready for a meal!"]))